-Anyone would, stuck outside with sopping feet, Usa thought with gritted teeth.
+Anyone would, stuck here with sopping feet, Usa thought with gritted teeth.
 “Are you coming to get me?”

 “Eh… gomen, really.
 You deserve to yell at me.”
 Usa was surprised to hear sincere regret in Shirosaki’s tone.

 “The rain has cut off my transport to the mainland.
-I probably am staying here overnight.
-Goody, I can’t wait for the mosquitoes to come prey on my defenceless body tonight!”
+I am probably staying here overnight.
+Goody, I can’t wait for the mosquitoes to come prey on my defenseless body tonight!”

 “Wait, then what about my dinner…?!
 Spare a thought for me!”